gyorilab/emmaa/doc/architecture/assembly.rst

 Automated incremental assembly
 ------------------------------
+Each time new "raw" Statements are added to the model from new literature results, an assembly process is run which involves the following
+steps:

+- Filter out hypotheses
+- Map grounding of entities
+- Map sequences of entities
+- Filter out Statements with ungrounded entities
+- Run preassembly in which exact and partial redundancies are found and resolved
+- Calculate belief score for each Statement
+- Filter to statements above a configured belief threshold
+- Filter out subsumed Statements with respect to partial redundancy graph
+- (In some models) filter out Statements representing indirect mechanisms

+The set of Statements obtained this way are considered to be "assembled" at the knowledge level.
+It is this assembled set of Statements that are considered when showing update statistics on the Dashboard.
-The newly obtained Statements are evaluated against Statements already existing in the model.
-A new Statement can relate to the existing model in the following
+The newly obtained assembled Statements are also evaluated against Statements already existing in the model.
+Note that The Statements below the threshold still remain in the "raw" model knowledge and can later advance to be included in the published model if they collect enough evidence to reach the belief threshold.

-ways:
+A new Statement can relate to the existing model in the following ways:

 - Novel: there is no such mechanism yet in the model
 - Redundant / Corroborating: the mechanism represented by the Statement